 If you can purchase a prepaid SIM card or subscribe to a mobile network service that allows roaming before you leave, do it.
 I like prepaid cards, because it is impossible to accidentally accumulate a massive bill in countries where roaming is expensive, or Microsoft Windows decides to download a few gigabytes worth of updates to your computer (this can be prevented by configuring the connection as Metered in Windows Settings).

 If you are traveling in Europe, buy a prepaid SIM card in an EU country, because there are no roaming charges in other EU countries – you only pay the base price.

 The security aspect when using your own Wi-Fi access point is that the communication between your devices and your Wi-Fi router is secured, no one else can access the same Wi-Fi signal (because they don’t have the password), and communication over 3G or 4G network is considered secure.

 3. Activate a VPN service, and install the respective VPN client app onto all of your devices

 It is not always practical to use your own Wi-Fi access router because the mobile network signal doesn’t exist or the cost is prohibitive.
 In these cases, the practical choice is to access public Wi-Fi hotspots, but first you should add your own layer of security.
 The piece of software you need is VPN, Virtual Private Network.
+If you are not sure what VPN means, read this article that explains everything you need to know.
 Find a VPN service you like before you leave, and install the client app to all your devices.